Timing Belt

 • 5 POSTS

 The check engine light on my sons car pops on and the engine is limited to 2200 rpm about every five times you drive it.
 The mechanic says it is either the timing belt or the cam shaft sensor.
 Large price differential between the two repairs.
-Any advice on replacing the timing belt right away?
-Or is there a cheap test which can be done to pinpoint the problem?
+Any advice on replacing the timing belt right away? or is there a cheap test which can be done to pinpoint the problem?
 Thanks for your help

-Thursday, June 18th, 2020 AT 3:13 PM (Merged)
+Jun 18, 2020 at 3:13 PM (Merged)

 BUDDYCRAIGG